tldr-pages/tldr/pages/common/pngcrush.md

 `pngcrush -d {{path/to/output}} *.png`

-- Compress PNG file with best compression:
+- Compress PNG file with all 114 available algorithms and pick the best result:

 `pngcrush -rem allb -brute -reduce {{in.png}} {{out.png}}`